lennardong/yoshi_optionstrading/services_prefect/readme_prefect_v1.md

 - Assume on-premises deployment
 - Assume centralized experiment tracking for in-house experiments and SaaS This document walks through the modules, their design patterns, and interactions with each other.
+- Anticipate future needs for scaling, to be managed via Prefect
+    - done via moving workers to a kuberneters or higher-compute server
+    - add DB storage to domain model (currently a simple pandas table)

 ## Orchestration Services
 We built the orchestration services with a few key technologies: